gradio-app/gradio/.changeset/better-tires-shave.md

 The deletion will happen 60 minutes after the server detected a disconnect from the user's browser.
 If the user connects again in that timeframe, their state will not be deleted.

-Additionally, gradio now runs an `unload` event when users disconnect (this does not have a 60 minute delay).
+Additionally, Gradio now includes a `Blocks.unload()` event, allowing you to run arbitrary cleanup functions when users disconnect (this does not have a 60 minute delay).
 You can think of the `unload` event as the opposite of the `load` event.